 Electricity, batteries and how to charge them are the source of more confusion in the cruising world than just about anything I can think of.
 But suppose you could really understand electricity?
 Now you can, and it’s not hard.
 Read on.
-This post will be complimentary for two days only.

 The details of how batteries charge and how voltage regulators work together…or not.
 Practical information that will help make sure you have electricity when you need it.